Auto Insurance Fraud in California - Penal Code 548-551 PC

 As discussed above, most forms of auto insurance fraud crimes can be charged as misdemeanor or felony offenses.

-The prosecutor will use several factors to determine how they will file the case, such as the crime's nature, prior convictions, and the level of alleged corruption.
+The prosecutor will consider several factors, such as the crime's nature, prior convictions, and the level of alleged corruption, to determine how to file the case.

 If convicted of misdemeanor insurance fraud, you will face up to one year in county jail and $1,000 in fines.
 A felony insurance fraud conviction carries up to five years in prison and $50,000 in fines.